MeeshCompBio/The_Other_WPT_Study/README.md

 SNPs and indels were called according to the [GATK best practices](https://software.broadinstitute.org/gatk/documentation/article.php?id=3891) pipeline for RNA-seq

-If you have the all of the .sra files and software version downloaded, you can run the command below to generate SNPs and indels.
+If you have the all of the software version downloaded, you can run the command below to generate SNPs and indels.
 <br>
 <br>
 <strong>Note:</strong>